What is hypervitaminosis A?

 - bulging eyeballs

 - inability to gain weight

-The correct amount of vitamin A is crucial for the development of a fetus, specifically the heart, ears, eyes, and limbs.
-However, excess vitamin A consumption during pregnancy is known to cause birth defects that may affect the eyes, skull, lungs, and heart.
+The correct amount of vitamin A is crucial for the development of a fetus.
+However, excess vitamin A consumption during pregnancy is known to cause birth defects that may affect a baby’s eyes, skull, lungs, and heart.